volterraedge/terraform-provider-volterra/docs/resources/volterra_http_loadbalancer.md

     // One of the arguments from this list "enable_malicious_user_detection disable_malicious_user_detection" must be set enable_malicious_user_detection = true
   }
-  // One of the arguments from this list "disable_rate_limit rate_limit" must be set disable_rate_limit = true
+  // One of the arguments from this list "rate_limit disable_rate_limit" must be set disable_rate_limit = true
-  // One of the arguments from this list "service_policies_from_namespace no_service_policies active_service_policies" must be set no_service_policies = true
+  // One of the arguments from this list "service_policies_from_namespace no_service_policies active_service_policies" must be set service_policies_from_namespace = true

-  // One of the arguments from this list "user_identification user_id_client_ip" must be set user_id_client_ip = true
+  // One of the arguments from this list "user_id_client_ip user_identification" must be set

+  user_identification {
+    name      = "test1"
+    namespace = "staging"
+    tenant    = "acmecorp"
+  }

-  // One of the arguments from this list "disable_waf waf waf_rule app_firewall" must be set disable_waf = true
+  // One of the arguments from this list "waf_rule app_firewall disable_waf waf" must be set

+  waf {
+    name      = "test1"
+    namespace = "staging"
+    tenant    = "acmecorp"
+  }
 }

 ```